barryclark/jekyll-now/_posts/2017-08-20-kubernetes-persistence-options.md

 [![glusterfs replicated volumes](/images/kubernetes-persistence-options/glusterfs-replicated-volume.png)](http://gluster.readthedocs.io/en/latest/Quick-Start-Guide/Architecture/)

 When trying this approach, I ran into different problems - luckily, [Sergey Nuzhdin](http://blog.lwolf.org/post/how-i-deployed-glusterfs-cluster-to-kubernetes/) tried this approach as well and found solutions for most of the problems.
 The easy ones were missing packages on the node-system, which still seem to be required for glusterfs to work even when running in containers.
-Dynamically provisioning persistent volumes (PVs) and -claims (PVCs) worked as advertised, but automatic deletion of the volumes of deleted containers did - and still does - not, despite setting appropriate values for the [Reclaim Policy](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaim-policy-1).
+Dynamically provisioning persistent volumes (PVs) and -claims (PVCs) worked as advertised, ~~but automatic deletion of the volumes of deleted containers did - and still does - not, despite setting appropriate values for the [Reclaim Policy](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaim-policy-1).~~ **Update (2017-08-20):** The issue with automatic deletion was [resolved](https://github.com/kubernetes/kubernetes/pull/44035) in a bugfix release.

 In general, after setup of the containers, kubernetes is informed of the IP-address of the heketi REST API in form of a [storage class](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#glusterfs) - using the usual kube-dns-resolver and simply setting the endpoint to `heketi.svc` or something similar does not work due to an [unresolved issue](https://github.com/kubernetes/kubernetes/issues/42306) in kubernetes.
 Heketi then performs the necessary glusterfs-operations like setting up an [initial node topology](https://github.com/heketi/heketi/wiki/Setting-up-the-topology), creating glusterfs volumes and instructing kubernetes to use these as bound PVCs.